-By trade I am a metal worker and whenever I have rusty metal to repair and weld up I always start with this step.
+By trade, I am a metal worker and whenever I have rusty metal to repair and weld up I always start with this step.

-I use a stiff wire brush and vigorously scrub at the effected metal once it is dry.
+I use a stiff wire brush and vigorously scrub at the affected metal once it is dry.
 By doing this you will remove the vast majority of rust.
 This is an important step to stop the rust from developing even further.
 I strongly recommend that you wear a disposable dust mask for this process.
 The rust dust and its compounds are not good for breathing in!

 As soon as you have got rid of all the excessive corrosion and rust you can move to step two.

 Now that you have removed the main bulk of rust you should be left with a smooth piece of metal albeit still a rusty brown colour.

 Next up you should use a dry old cloth or towel and give it a rub on the iron.
 This will remove any of the rust particles and dust after wire brushing.